-Over the course of a few years as a hobby woodworker I used free plans found online to first build sliding barn door nightstands, then a Rustic Modern King Bedframe, and finally a desk for the master bedroom.
+Over the course of a few years as a hobby woodworker I used free plans found online at shanty-to-chic.com to first build sliding barn door nightstands, then a Rustic Modern King Bedframe, and finally a desk for the master bedroom.
 In order to match the same wood look, I custom made some picture frames and mirror to match.
 But I couldn't figure out what sort of wall art to use above the bed.
 I got an idea that with a 3D printer and wood filament, I could design my own wall art on canvas!
 It was so simple, yet turned out beautiful!

 - Stretched Canvas x 3 (14" x 14")

 - Wood and Briarsmoke stain for Barnwood Frame***

 ***Frame Optional: In this Instructable I won't go into any detail on how to build the custom frames that are around the canvas.
 For reference I followed a very similar concept to create my custom frames as Ana White explains here.

 Let the creativity begin!
 The first step is to figure out sizing and what to put on the wall.
 For mine, I liked the idea of 3 square canvases hung above the headboard of the bed, and went with 14" canvas.
 First I thought about painting them, but remembered my lack of art skills.
 Then I figured I could 3D print something flat, like a symbol to put in each of them, something like rings or a 2D image, or even just the first letter of each of our names.
 But then after thinking further decided to do a true detailed 3D print of the front facade of the building we were married in.
 It is the Salt Lake Temple in Salt Lake City, Utah and is very special to us.
 I found the model on Thingiverse here.
 With the temple in the middle frame, I opted for a phrase we liked that could span the other 2 frames.